 NCVER uses a range of events, including conferences, workshops, forums and briefings to communicate the findings of vocational education and training research.

 To receive information about NCVER events, we invite you to subscribe to our free email alert service.

-Considered one of the best value events on the VET calendar, this year NCVER and Sunshine Coast TAFE are hosting the 22nd National Vocational Education and Training Research Conference 'No Frills' with Holmesglen at their Moorabbin Campus, Melbourne, Victoria from 9-11 July 2014.
+Considered one of the best value events on the VET calendar, next year NCVER is delighted to co-host the 23rd National Vocational Education and Training Research Conference 'No Frills' with Holmesglen at their Moorabbin Campus, Melbourne, Victoria from 9-11 July 2014.
 Don't forget to mark the date in your diary.

 Revitalising the ‘vocational’ in flows of learning and labour

-Presented by Leesa Wheelahan, Associate Professor, LH Martin Institute for Tertiary Education Leadership and Management, University of Melbourne
+Presented by Dr Leesa Wheelahan, LH Martin Institute, University of Melbourne on 23 May 2013

 Facilitated by Dr Sinan Gemici, NCVER on 8 May 2013

 Presented by Dr Kostas Mavromaras, National Institute of Labour Studies, Flinders University on 23 April 2013

 Over-education, under-education and credentialism in the Australian labour market